Break of Dawn (Rob Base & DJ E-Z Rock album)

-Break of Dawn is the final album by Rob Base and DJ E-Z Rock.
-It was released in 1994 via Rob Base's label, Funky Base Records.
+Break of Dawn is the third and final album by Rob Base and DJ E-Z Rock.
+It was released in 1994 via Base's label, Funky Base Records.
 It was produced by DJ E-Z Rock, Rob Base, Al Dellentash, Dave Kowolski, Kyle Robinson and Jeff Dovner.
 Break of Dawn was met with lackluster sales; also, the album did not chart and its only single, "Break of Dawn", did not chart either.

 Critical reception

 The Cincinnati Post called the album "a pleasant surprise" and "slammin' big fun with stellar grooves."